Let’s get things straight about GCash, as misconceptions and misinformation tend to spread far and wide.

 - You can choose to actively try to make it higher so that you can borrow a higher amount from GCredit.

-The truth is, GScore is under an algorithm that follows a mix of rules based logic coupled with machine learning.
+The truth is, GScore is under an algorithm that follows a mix of rules-based logic coupled with machine learning.
 The rules are understandably not communicated to the public to prevent tampering.
 Unfortunately due to this algorithm being unknown, anyone can put whatever interpretation they have to justify what is happening to their GScore.

 To help with your dwindling scores, I’ve created a post here to assist you in raising your individual numbers.
-I based it from my actual experience using GScore.
-This post condenses all of the best practices I’ve learned and shared it with you.
+I based it on my actual experience using GScore.
+This post condenses all of the best practices I’ve learned and shared with you.
 When I wrote that specific post, my GScore was 739.
 Now it is 750.
 It hasn’t gone down since.

 Misconception 2: GCash is solely owned by Globe

-There is a bit of truth in this, since the GCash idea started within Globe.
+There is a bit of truth in this since the GCash idea started within Globe.
 But “GCash” is actually a name of a product.
 The actual company that owns GCash is called “G-Xchange, Inc” and this started out as a Globe subsidiary.
 Once GCash became big enough, Globe decided to put up a separate holding company to handle all of its fintech initiatives, and this holding company became Mynt, Inc. Mynt is primarily owned by Globe Telecom and also by Ayala Corporation.

 When Ant Financial came in, they also brought along their Alicloud and Alipay technologies into the company.

-Actually in China, the two biggest digital wallets are Alipay (owned by Ant Financial) and WeChatPay (owned by Tencent).
+Actually, in China, the two biggest digital wallets are Alipay (owned by Ant Financial) and WeChatPay (owned by Tencent).